Society for Effecting the Abolition of the Slave Trade: Membership

 The committee was later joined by the Quaker philanthropist William Allen, who worked closely with Wilberforce and with his fellow Quaker members, and Wilberforce's fellow members of the Clapham Sect were subscribers to the society as well.
-Director of the Bank of England and founding member of the Philanthropic Society in St. George's Fields Jeremiah Harman was also a promenade supporter and subscriber of the initial publication of the Society.
+Director of the Bank of England and founding member of the Philanthropic Society in St. George's Fields Jeremiah Harman was also a prominent supporter and subscriber of the initial publication of the Society.

 Female membership

 According to Claire Midgley (2004), the proportion of female subscribers to the society was typical of philanthropic societies of the time.
 Across the whole society, female subscribers comprised about 10 per cent of the membership, while in some centres, notably Manchester (with 68 women, or nearly a quarter of the total), the percentage was higher.
 Some of the most identifiable women were members of leading Quaker families, such as the wife of William Dillwyn, Sarah; others were members of the Clapham Sect and also members of the African Institution, and others were members of wealthy Unitarian families in Manchester.
 By 1788 there were 206 female subscribers.
 One prominent female subscriber was writer and polymath Elizabeth Carter.